 - Listen to your body.

-To find out more about exercise and health, check out the links on the next page.
+To find out more about exercise and health, check out the links below.